shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ## Shipping methods

-The endpoint `/store-api/shipping-method` can be used to list all payment methods of the sales channel.
-It behaves in the same fashion as the payment methods endpoint which is described above.
+The endpoint `/store-api/shipping-method` can be used to list all shipping methods of the sales channel.
+It behaves in the same fashion as the payment methods endpoint, which is described above.

 ```javascript
 // POST /store-api/shipping-method